SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: Introduction

 \section{Introduction}

-One of the general beliefs in finite-dimensional quantum mechanics is that we deal with analytic functions in coupling constant, contrary to Quantum Field Theory (QFT) and/or statistical mechanics where non-analyticity/discontinuity in temperature can occur in the form of 1st, 2nd, 3rd \ldots infinite (Berezinsky-Kosterlitz-Thouless) order phase transitions.
-In this talk we demonstrate the existence of discontinuities in coupling constant in $1D$ quantum mechanics meaning that the functions in coupling constant can be piece-wise analytic.
-Note that a possible loss of analyticity was mentioned by the author a long ago \cite{Turbiner:1992} in relation to a spontaneous SUSY breaking.
+One of the general beliefs in finite-dimensional quantum mechanics is that we deal with analytic functions of the coupling constant, contrary to Quantum Field Theory (QFT) and/or statistical mechanics where non-analyticity/discontinuity in temperature can occur in the form of 1st, 2nd, 3rd \ldots infinite (Berezinsky-Kosterlitz-Thouless) order phase transitions.
+In this Talk we demonstrate the existence of discontinuities in coupling constant in $1D$ quantum mechanics meaning that the functions of the coupling constant can be piece-wise analytic.
+Note that a possible loss of analyticity was mentioned by the author a long time ago \cite{Turbiner:1992} in relation to a spontaneous SUSY breaking.
+For simplicity we limit our consideration to shape-invariant potentials.

 $\bullet$\ { \it Harmonic oscillator (example)}

 Take the potential

 of one-dimensional harmonic oscillator and construct the Hamiltonian